 Over the years I’ve had countless phone calls from people asking if I could come and deliver a motivational speech at various events.
-At the risk of offending the entire ‘self-help’ community, I am going to suggest that the reason there is so much scepticism in the industry is because much of it depends on the concept that motivation alone will create positive personal change.
+At the risk of offending the entire ‘self-help community', I'm going to suggest that the reason there's so much scepticism in the industry is because much of it depends on the concept that motivation alone will create positive personal change.
 Working as a success coach has shown me that motivation happens on the inside and for a moment.
 Commitment is what you do even when you don’t want to.
 For anyone who has been trying, and then trying again to change something in their life, understanding what you are committed to might just be the thing that gets you there.

 This is very annoying to think about, but please stay with me here.
 Many of us grew up associating the word ‘motivation’ with all things positive.
 ‘Motivational speakers’ are amazing, right?
 Motivation is something that successful people do well, isn’t it?
 Being self-motivated is a strength, right?
 In my years working as a success coach it’s been really obvious to me that motivation fades.
 It’s great – but it’s fleeting, inconsistent and unreliable.

-How many of us start something on a Monday, such as a new diet, and by Wednesday we are eating four slices of peanut butter toast because we’re hungry?
-Or we have vowed to ask for a promotion, yet back away when the manager looks too busy?
+How many of us start something on a Monday, such as a new diet, and by Wednesday we're eating four slices of peanut butter toast because we’re hungry?
+Or, we have vowed to ask for a promotion, yet back away when our manager looks too busy?
 The behaviour and mindset that gives us the greatest chance of success is commitment.
-So that even if we eat the toast, breaking our no-carb rule, and delay seeing the manager one day because we are procrastinating, we gather ourselves and get back on the case the next day.
+So that even if we eat the toast, breaking our no-carb rule, and delay seeing the manager one day because we're procrastinating, we gather ourselves and get back on the case the next day.
 We are committed to the end goal and to persevering.
 On the other side of commitment is where your success is waiting.

 Motivation is a feeling, commitment is a mindset.
 If you really want to create change, reflect on these questions: